Novel tools and observables for jet physics in heavy-ion collisions: Outlook

 \section{Outlook}

 The investigation of QCD jet observables in heavy-ion collisions is a community-wise effort, involving both experimentalists and theorists.
 Significant progress, both from the point of view of the development of experimental techniques as well as from theoretically motivated parametric estimates grounded on scale analysis and modeling within Monte Carlo parton showers, has led to a detailed qualitative understanding of how jets are modified in the medium created in the aftermath of heavy-ion collisions.
 It is therefore worthwhile considering strategies that would be useful to further enhance jet observables as unique and valuable probes of the quark-gluon plasma.
-As a first attempt at such a proposal, \emph{it is the consensus view of the participants of this workshop, that mapping the jet dynamics onto the kinematical Lund plane allows for a comprehensive comparison of jet quenching models.
+As a first attempt at such a proposal, \emph{ in this report we have for the first time demonstrated how the mapping jet dynamics onto the kinematical Lund plane allows for a comprehensive comparison of jet quenching models.
 This representation, which also could be useful for presenting experimental data, allows to pin down kinematical regimes where modifications arise and devise observables that are particularly constraining between existing and future models.} It is as important to develop common synergies within the wide field of jet physics at colliders, based on modern perturbative QCD (fixed-order and resummation) techniques and on improved tools for high-energy experiments.

 The organization of the 5th Heavy Ion Jet Workshop and CERN Theory Institute {\sl ``Novel tools and observables for jet physics in heavy-ion collisions''} provided an opportunity to initiate a first, community-wise effort in this direction.
 While the concrete calculations and model studies presented in this report reflect the discussions that took place at that moment, the main messages are however relevant for the field at large.
 Let us summarize them in two points. \begin{itemize}